rolfbecker/snapcon2022/Workshop_1.md

-# Workshop Let's PlAIy!
+# Workshop Let's plAIy!
 Object Detection in Snap! with DetectNet on NVIDIA Jetson Nano

 ## Other Helpers for Participants during the Activity
 Rolf Becker, Harley Lara, Ali Farzizada, Ilgar Rasulov (all from HSRW)